phonglam3103/msani-readthedocs/docs/source/usage.rst

         Exact match: Match a specific value (e.g., 17).
         For logP, the exact match format applies as 'less than or equal to'.

     --removesalts         Remove salts from the structures.
 Small fragments within the same molecule are also removed.
     --create_custom       Generate a template for customized substructure filtering.
     --custom              Filter out unwanted substructures using a customized list.
 To generate an example list, use --create_custom.
     --unwanted            Filter out unwanted substructures using the default list (options: all, regular, special, optional).
     --pains               Remove PAINS violations from the structures.
-    --ha                  Retain only compounds with a specified number of heavy atoms.
+    --ha                  Filter by the number of heavy atoms.
-    --logp                Retain only compounds with a specified value of cLogP (UCSF
-                            format: cLogP 3.5->350).
+    --logp                Filter by the value of cLogP*100 (UCSF format: cLogP 3.5->350).
-    --hba                 Retain only compounds with a specified number of hydrogen bond acceptors.
+    --hba                 Filter by the number of hydrogen bond acceptors.
-    --hbd                 Retain only compounds with a specified number of hydrogen bond donors.
+    --hbd                 Filter by the number of hydrogen bond donors.
-    --mw                  Retain only compounds with a specified molecular weight.
+    --mw                  Filter by molecular weight.
+    --chiral              Filter by the number of UNSPECIFIED chiral centers.

     SMILES processing options:
     --tautomers, -tau     Tautomers enumeration
+    --stereoisomers, -ste
-    --stereoisomers, -ste Stereoisomers enumeration (only consider unspecified chiral centers)
+                            Stereoisomers enumeration (only consider unspecified chiral centers) --max_stereoisomers, -max_stereo
-    --max_stereoisomers, -max_stereo
-                            Maximum number of stereoisomers to consider (default: 8 = 3 stereocenters)
-    --protonation, -prot  Apply protonation to the structures --pH, -p              pH for the protonation (default: 7) --pH_range, -r        pH range for the protonation (default: 0) --noneutralize        Do not neutralize the molecule before tautomerization --notaurdkit          Do not use RDKit to canonicalize the tautomeric form of the input SMILES
-    --conformal, -cp      Standardize structures for conformal predictors using RDKit
+                            Maximum number of stereoisomers to consider (default: 8 = 3 stereocenters) --protonation, -prot  Apply protonation to the structures --pH, -p              pH for the protonation (default: 7) --pH_range, -r        pH range for the protonation (default: 0) --noneutralize        Do not neutralize the molecule before tautomerization --notaurdkit          Do not use RDKit to canonicalize the tautomeric form of the input SMILES --standardize, -std   Standardize structures for machine learning using RDKit

-    UCSF DOCK3.8 DB2 related options:
-    --db2, -db2           Generate conformers and stored in the DB2 format for DOCK 3.8
+    Generate 3D conformers options:
+    --gen3d, -3d          Generate 3D conformers
+    --format, -f          Output file format.
+Multiple formats simultaneously supported. (default: db2 -
+                            options: sdf, db2, db2.tgz, mol2, pdbqt.
-    --corina, -c          Use Corina for 3D structure generation (default: False) --långben, -igtor     Ignore the Torsion Library - generate every possible conformer --numconfs, -nconfs   Maximum number of conformers to generate (default: 2000) --randomSeed, -rs     Seed for reproducibility (default: 42) --numcores, -j        Number of cores to use for parallel processing (default: 4) --timeout, -to        Timeout for the initial embedding for each SMILES entry before using OpenBabel in minutes (default: 2)
+    --method, -m          Embedding method (default: rdkit - options: rdkit, obabel, corina) --numconfs, -nconfs   Maximum number of conformers to generate (default: 2000) --randomSeed, -rs     Seed for reproducibility (default: 42) --timeout, -to        Timeout for the initial embedding for each SMILES entry before using OpenBabel in minutes (default: 2)
-    --nocleanup           Do not clean up the temporary files --energywindow, -w    Energy window for sampling the conformations (default: 25 kcal/mol) --rigid               Only align the DB2 on this rigid scaffold in SMILES/SMARTS format.
+    --energywindow, -w    Energy window for sampling the conformations (default: 25 kcal/mol) --rigid               Only align the DB2 on this rigid scaffold in SMILES/SMARTS format.
 All rings if not provided.
-    --nringconfs, -nr     Maximum number of ring conformers to generate (default: 1)

-    AutoDock PDBQT related options:
-    --pdbqt, -pdbqt       Generate PDBQT files for AutoDock Vina and AutoDock4 --nringconfs, -nr     Maximum number of ring conformers to generate (default: 1)
+    --nringconfs, -nr     Maximum number of ring conformers to generate (default: 1) --mode, -mode         Mode for generating conformers (default: vs (virtual screening) - options: vs, extensive, ignoretorlib)
+    --tolerance, -tol     Minimum angle for differentiating two conformers (default: 30) --nocleanup           Do not clean up the temporary files

     Miscellaneous:
     --debug, -d           Enable debugging mode
-    --lazy                Implement all the processing and preparation steps --help, -h            Show this help message and exit --timing              Time the process
+    --lazy                Implement all the processing and preparation steps --numcores, -j        Number of cores to use for parallel processing (default: 4) --help, -h            Show this help message and exit --timing              Time the process
     --version, -v         Show the current version of EirVS